duinoWitchery/hd44780/README.md

 See the included readme files under the examples directory for additional information about the included examples.<br>
-If browsing on the github repository, you can click on the examples directory and its sub directory to see each readme file.
+If browsing on the hd44780 github repository, you can click on the examples directory and its subdirectories to see each readme file.

 CHANGELOG